Kaiser Permanente - Washington Permanente Medical Group

 Washington Permanente Medical Group (WPMG) is a clinician-led, self-governed and independent multi-specialty group practice, providing care to the more than 700,000 Kaiser Permanente patients in Washington state.
 We work unencumbered by traditional health care obstacles and without silos; prioritizing people over profits, collaboration over ego, and driven by a singular goal: our patients' health.
 At WPMG, we take care of the whole person, with a team to address the fundamental, social, and emotional needs that contribute to total health.
 We are clinicians motivated by the desire to make a purposeful difference in the communities we serve, and in how health care is delivered.

-Kaiser Permanente-Washington Permanente Medical Group is seeking a full-time 0.8 FTE Neurology Physician Assistant to join our Steel Street Medical Center in Tacoma, Washington.
-This position provides additional clinical support at our Olympia Medical Center in Olympia, Washington.
+Kaiser Permanente-Washington Permanente Medical Group is seeking a full-time 1.0 FTE General Internal Medicine Physician to join our Puyallup Medical Center team in Puyallup, Washington.

 Benefits include: Full malpractice indemnification (including tail coverage), medical/dental/vision benefits, 401(k) & employer-paid retirement contributions, paid vacation, CME, long-term disability, long-term care benefits, and the ability to become a shareholder in our group practice.
 Learn more about WPMG benefits.